-A WCDMA cell is modelled as a loss system with a T-dimensional Markov chain with T being the number of provided service classes.
-We assume an independent Poisson arrival process for each service class t with an arrival rate $\lambda_t$ and an exponential holding time with mean $1/\mu_t$ .
-This results in an offered load $a_t = \lambda_t/\mu_t$ .
-The user activity at an arrival instant is modelled by a Bernoulli random variable with an activity factor $\nu_t$ which is assumed independent at consecutive arrival instants.
+The objective of this work is to derive a method for determining the uplink blocking probabilities and the resulting capacity of a WCDMA cell with multiple service classes.
+The cell is modelled as a loss system with a T-dimensional Markov chain with T being the number of provided service classes.
+We assume an independent Poisson arrival process for each service class t with an arrival rate λ_t and an exponential holding time with mean $1/\mu_t$.
+This results in an offered load $a_t = \lambda_t/\mu_t$.
+The user activity at an arrival instant is modelled by a Bernoulli random variable with an activity factor μ which is assumed independent at consecutive arrival instants.
 In the following sections we explain admission control in WCDMA and how blocking probabilities are determined according to the momentary cell load.

-2.1.
-Admission Control in WCDMA Systems
+2.1 Admission Control in WCDMA Systems

 The key feature of WCDMA systems is that all users transmit in the same frequency band and their signals are separated by using orthogonal or pseudo-orthogonal codes.
 Except for the ideal case when real orthogonal codes are used and no multi-path propagation occurs, a user sees the other users' signal as interference.
 The interference grows with the number of users in the system and limits the uplink capacity.
-WCDMA admission control, see e.g. [9], is performed on the basis of the measured noise rise.
-The noise rise is the ratio of the total interference $\hat{I}0$ to the interference of an unloaded system which corresponds to the thermal noise $\hat{N}0$ .
-The total interference comprises the own-cell interference $\hat{I}{own}$ , the other-cell interference $\hat{I}{other}$ , and also the thermal noise.
+WCDMA admission control, see e.g. [10], is performed on the basis of the measured noise rise.
+The noise rise is the ratio of the total interference \hat{I}0 to the interference of an unloaded system which corresponds to the thermal noise \hat{N}0 .
+The total interference density comprises the own-cell interference \hat{I}{own} , the other-cell interference \hat{I}{other} , and also the thermal noise.
+The noise rise is then defined as where we use the notation that \hat{a} is a linear value in mW while the corresponding value a is in dBm.
 The admission control estimates the increase of the noise rise that would be caused by accepting a new connection and blocks it if the result exceeds a predetermined threshold.
 While the noise rise is a value which is actually measured by a BS, it is not well suited in order to understand the actual system load.
-A transformation of the noise rise yields the definition of the cell load $\eta$ :
+A transformation of Eqn.
+(1) yields the definition of the cell load η :